 •Say no to ice.

 Many high-end hotels and restaurants are now using filtered water for ice (and some other places say they are but aren’t), but if you’re not sure, go without.
 In a lot of cases, your drinks will still be cold.
-In fact, when you order a soda or a beer in India, the waitstaff will usually bring the bottle to your table so that you can approve of its temperature before they crack it open.
+In fact, when you order a soda or a beer in India, the waitstaff will usually bring the closed bottle to your table so that you can approve of its temperature before they crack it open in front of you.

 •Carry plastic straws.

-Pack some plastic straws (even better if they’re individually wrapped) so that you can drink directly out of cans or bottles without touching possibly dirty rims.
-They’re useful to have if you’re drinking from a can or if glass bottles have been sitting in unfiltered ice—this way, you don’t have to touch your lips to them.
+Pack some plastic straws (even better if they’re individually wrapped), and carry a few with you every day.
+This may not be the most eco-friendly tip, but straws are very useful to have if you’re drinking from a can or a bottle that might have been sitting in unfiltered ice—this way, you don’t have to touch your lips to them.

 •Bring tissue packs and anti-bacterial wipes.

-Buy a bunch of small tissue packs and always have one in your day bag.
+Buy a bunch of small tissue packs and wet wipes and always have some in your day bag (bandanas are invaluable too).
 They come in handy as toilet paper, brow moppers, dust masks, and napkins.
 You’ll also want to wipe down bottles and snacks that you buy from street vendors.
 There’s no point in sanitizing your hands if the bag of chips you’re about to rip open is covered in grime.

 •Wipe down your gadgets at the end of each day.